 Construction and uses of property in Albuquerque are regulated by the Integrated Development Ordinance (IDO)

 If the proposed use is conditional, the IDO requires that the property owner obtain a conditional use permit.
-If the setbacks or height of the proposed work are not consistent with the IDO the property owner normally needs to seek a variance.
-These permits and variances, collectively known as special exceptions, are sought through a process administered by the City Zoning Hearing Examiner (ZHE).
-Get advice from the City Planning Department at 924-3860.
+If the uses, setbacks, or height of the proposed work are not consistent with the IDO the property owner normally needs to seek a variance.
+These permits and variances, collectively known as special exceptions, are sought through the CABQ Zoning Hearing Examiner (ZHE).
+Get advice from the Examiner at 924-3894.

-Nob Hill Neighborhood Association encourages property owners to get advice from an experienced architect or other design professional and to hire only licensed contractors who are familiar with permitting requirements.
+We encourage property owners to get early advice from Zoning Enforcement at the number above and from an experienced architect or other design professional and to hire only licensed contractors who are familiar with permitting requirements.

-If you are considering renovation or maintenance on the outside of your house and would like advice on how to preserve your house’s historic character you can find valuable guidance on sensitive remodeling from Albuquerque’s Planning Department or contact Leslie Naji in the Planning Department
+If you are considering renovation or maintenance on the outside of your house and would like advice on how to preserve your house’s historic character you can find valuable guidance on sensitive remodeling from Albuquerque’s Planning Department or contact Leslie Naji in the Planning Department at 924-3927.